Frequently Asked Questions: Courses

 Don’t panic.
 With a little patience you will probably be able to resolve it yourself.

-- Make sure you aren’t trying to put two courses in the same timeslot.
+3. Make sure you aren’t trying to put two courses in the same time slot.
 This includes waitlisted courses.

 Can I declare a specialization (major) in first year?

-Bachelor of Science (BSc) students don’t declare a specialization until they have completed first year and have been promoted to the next class standing.
-Once you are promoted to 2nd year class standing, and before you register for the next winter session’s courses, you will have to enter a specialization (major or honours).
-Each specialization has specific course requirements that you should take in first year, so keep these in mind as you choose your first year courses.
+Bachelor of Science (BSc) students don’t declare a specialization until you have completed first year and have been promoted to second year class standing.
+Once you are promoted to second year class standing and before you register for the next winter session’s courses, you will apply for and be placed in a specialization (major or honours).
+Each specialization has specific admission requirementsthat you need to take in first year to be eligible, so keep these in mind as you choose your first year courses.

 Can I delay some courses until the summer session or second year?

 Plan to complete promotion requirements and specialization admission requirements during your first winter session.
-Some summer courses will not be completed until August, which is after the time you will be registering for winter courses (July), so you may encounter difficulty.
+Some summer courses will not be completed until August, which is after you register for winter courses (in July), so you may encounter difficulty with meeting pre-requisites and your summer courses do not count towards the specialization admission requirements unless they are complete by the time you.
 Additionally, some high-demand second-year courses require that you have credit for the prerequisite first-year course before being able to register.
+Find out more about summer course registration.

 Have More Questions?